'You suck more than Man Utd,' angry NZ users rip beIN Sports as stream fails amid final-day action

 Carly Bateman posted, "Kept getting kicked out of BeIN for no reason and so only saw about 2 mins of first half and last 15 mins of second half."

-Christain Park railed, "This is bs couldn't even watch the final day run in got up at 2am only to be let down, unbelievable, you take our money [$20/month] and don't deliver very unhappy customer here — feeling angry."
+Christian Parker railed, "This is bs couldn't even watch the final day run in got up at 2am only to be let down, unbelievable, you take our money [$20/month] and don't deliver very unhappy customer here — feeling angry."

 Many demanded refunds. beIN was silent.